 Evidence will be introduced in this chapter that indicates that Carl Sagan discovered the code Newton found relatively early in his career and associated it with extraterrestrials.
 Not comfortable disclosing it to his peers in the space sciences, he left clues to finding it in his bestselling novel, Contact.
 Excerpts from Contact that support this stunning claim will be examined in detail.
 As you will see, Carl Sagan provides his readers with a strikingly accurate description of the 3x3 dimensional nature of the Last Supper, to the point where it can’t possibly be a coincidence.

-With an attention to detail that defies blind chance, Sagan’s description of the alien signal that Ellie finds matches the metrics of the Newton Bible Code to the letter.
+With an attention to detail that defies blind chance, Sagan’s description of the alien signal that Ellie finds matches the metrics of the Sagan Signal to the letter.
 Following is a side-by-side comparison:

 Prime Number Sequence